 If you select “Yes” as the answer to Does the employee work less than 24 hours a month?, they will not accrue leave or be automatically paid for public holidays that they don’t work.
 They will also be UIF exempt (discussed further on).

 This refers to contractors whose remuneration is subject to PAYE as a result of meeting certain requirements.
 As with directors, these employees’ income will be reported under the correct code (3616) on their tax certificates.
 Please see the following article for a detailed discussion of independent contractors in the context of payroll:

 They will be subject to PAYE and SDL, if applicable but will not be liable for UIF.
 They also do not accumulate leave.

-An employee should only be marked as UIF exempt if they meet one of the requirements for exemption, which are listed in the drop-down menu.
+You should tick the box next to UIF Exempt only if the employee meets one of the requirements for exemption, which are listed in the drop-down menu that appears once you’ve ticked the box.
 Please see the following article for more on these requirements and UIF in general:

 If you are adding an employee and are happy that their classification is correct, the next step is to capture their Basic Info.